radioarcane/darkcastlefest/src/content/performers/ghost-painted-sky.md

    linktree: "https://linktr.ee/ghostpaintedsky"
    official: "http://www.ghostpaintedsky.com"
 description: "New England-based band creating dark, intense, introspective music, with a sound built upon the influence of the classic goth, post-punk, and darkwave sounds of the 80s and 90s."
+seoDescription: "Introducing Ghost Painted Sky at Dark Castle Fest 2024, hailing from Massachusetts!
+Since 2014, this band has crafted atmospheric, melodic gloominess that fits Dark Castle perfectly.
+With webbing guitars, anchored bass, and tribal drumming, Ghost Painted Sky offers a Gothic sound firmly rooted in tradition.
+Featuring the dynamic interplay of a dark baritone male and an angelic female vocalist, their music seamlessly seeps into your subconscious, growing on you with each listen."
 ref: "https://musicbrainz.org/artist/4622918a-fdc3-4c20-b713-b60ce07d151c"
 ---